frostbiteactual/CryptoGenesis/README.md

  CryptoGenesis was designed to generate ambiguous project names based off of the cryptonym format of major US Government agencies.
 However I have begun adapting this for other means.
 This can aid the user in generating their own diagraphs randomly for their own definitions.

- Most notable 3 letter agencies typically use a two word sequence when fielding code names or code words when referring to projects, operations, persons, agencies, etc.
+ Most notable 3 letter agencies typically use a two word sequence when fielding code names or code words when referring to projects, operations, persons, agencies, etc. This however just takes databases of words and melds them together randomly.

 ***Roadmap***